 In this article, we uncover those methods and the skills you need to build a motorcycle.

 How to Build a Custom Motorcycle: Now is the time

-The man, Big Brother or the nanny state; call it what you will, they all seem hell-bent on turning motorcycles into noiseless jelly moulds.
-You only have to look at current legislative hoops concerning noise, fuel evaporation and emissions [the big three], that manufacturers currently have to jump through.
+The man, Big Brother or the nanny state, call it what you will, they all seem hell-bent on turning motorcycles into noiseless jelly moulds.
+You only have to look at current legislative hoops concerning noise, fuel evaporation and emissions (the big three) that manufacturers have to jump through.

-Thanks to the big three, the air-cooled motorcycle is in its death-throes.
+Thanks to the big three, the air-cooled motorcycle is in its death throes.
 Think I’m a little dramatic?
-Well consider this, BMW has sunk millions into producing the R nineT, however, without a major update, Euro 5 emission laws will mean permanent removal of the R-nine-T from your dealer’s sales floor.
+Well consider this, BMW has sunk millions into producing the R nineT, however, without its most recent major update, Euro 5 emission laws would permanently have removed the R nineT from your dealer’s sales floor.

 Admittedly, there will be lots of people out there who don’t care whether they ride a hairdryer or not.
 If you’re reading this though, chances are two-wheeled raging against the machine is not only a way of life and moral duty but also damn good fun.